Riimu/Kit-SecureRandom/README.md

 and extracting the `src` folder to your project.
 You may then include the provided `src/autoload.php` file to load the library classes.

-Please note that using Composer will also automatically download the other required PHP libraries.
-If you install this library manually, you will also need to make those other required libraries available.

 ## Usage ##

 Usage of the library is very simple.
 Simply create an instance of the